Set MakeupSo now we've found the maximum and minimum length irons the golfer

 the big difference.
 The constant-length set has a swingweight

-difference of TWENTY POINTS between the 3-iron (lightest) and the
+difference of twenty points between the 3-iron (lightest) and the

 9-iron (heaviest).
 The distance curves assume the customer can